The Resistance Cover Art

 NEAR WASHINGTON SQUARE PARK

-His Ascendancy ID was flagged, closing traditional escape routes.
-The surveillance system would track every movement now, predicting likely paths with algorithmic precision.
-Standard evasion wouldn’t work against an AI that had studied human behavior for twenty-five years.
+His Ascendancy ID had been flagged, closing all traditional escape routes.
+The surveillance system would track his every movement now, predicting his likely path with algorithmic precision.
+Standard evasion wouldn’t work.
+He needed to be unpredictable.

-“Please,” she gasped upon spotting Michael.
-“Make it stop.
-The voices won’t stop.”
+“Please,” she gasped upon spotting Michael, “make it stop!
+The voices won’t stop!”

 Michael’s instincts screamed trap, but her distress seemed genuine.
 Her neural interface was visibly malfunctioning, indicator lights flickering like a dying neon sign.